-In the first application round (which lasted from September to November 2017), nearly 1700 applications were submitted for a total of PLN 13 million (about EUR 3 095 238).
-Altogether, 952 loans were awarded with a total value of ca. PLN 7.1 million (EUR 1.7 million).
+In five application rounds launched so far (since September 2017 till December 2019) , nearly 6,7 thousand applications were submitted for a total of over PLN 67, 3 million (about EUR 16, 8 million).
+Altogether, loans were awarded with a total value of ca. PLN 40 million (EUR 10 million).

-Since June 2017, the partnership of the Regional Development Agency Foundation in Starachowice and the Cooperation Fund Foundation (as the operator) have implemented the project entitled “Loans for Learning”, financed from the Operational Programme Knowledge Education Development 2014-2020 (and co-financed from the European Social Fund).
+Since June 2017, the partnership of the Regional Development Agency in Starachowice and the Cooperation Fund Foundation (as the operator) have implemented the project entitled “Loans for Learning”, financed from the Operational Programme Knowledge Education Development for years 2014-2020 (the program is co-financed from the European Social Fund).

-The project is a pilot scheme testing a novel form of funding for adult lifelong learning and is one of the first examples of a new type of EU assistance in Poland – returnable aid.
+The project is a pilot scheme testing a novel form of funding for adult lifelong learning and is one of the first examples of a new type of EU assistance in Poland – repayable assistance.

 So far, schemes offering support to lifelong learning have focused on aiding the supply side, i.e. co-financing of specific training courses or supporting the operations of training institutions.
 As part of our project, we are testing an instrument that reverses this pattern and supports the demand side, that is individuals interested in participating in various forms of education.